 • A team consists of 11 players in American football whereas 15 players make up a team in rugby.

-• There is one umpire and 6 other referees in American football whereas in rugby there are 3 umpires and a video referee
+• There is one umpire and 3 to 6 other referees in American football whereas in rugby, there are 3 umpires and a video referee.

-• There are 4 15 minute game plays with an interval after two quarters in American football whereas there are two 40 minute halves in rugby.
+• There are four 15-minute gameplays with an interval after two quarters in American football whereas there are two 40 minute halves in rugby.